SikedGuy/HD-Camera/README.md

 2. Download and install [**Rexmeck's Imageboard mod**](https://mod.io/g/bonelab/m/imageboard) and [**ImageBoardSaver**](https://thunderstore.io/c/bonelab/p/Rexmeck/ImageBoardSaver/) (both required).
 3. Download the **Latest Version** of HD Camera (Don't download any old version on thunderstore, idk why its adding those)
 4. Place the `HDCamera.dll` file into the `Mods` folder inside your Bonelab directory.
-5. Launch Bonelab and configure the resolution settings in the mod menu.
+5. Launch Bonelab and configure the settings in the mod menu.

 ## Usage
 1. Open the Imageboard mod interface.